-Newsom: Wildfire insurance crisis is a 'waving red flag'
+Wildfire insurance crisis is a 'waving red flag,' Newsom says

 SACRAMENTO, Calif. — Gov. Gavin Newsom acknowledged California's growing wildfire insurance problem Tuesday after lawmakers failed this week to reach a deal to shore up the market.